Mental health still carries a stigma. Taking mental health sick days can be a difficult subject for people to address.

 Having time off work can be put strains on you financially and in terms of progression with work.
 That is why you should look into what support is available for you in order to help you cope a little better.
 See what support your doctor can provide you and work it around your busy schedule.
 You shouldn’t avoid therapy sessions because of work; some people find them a useful tool.

 Why not dip in and out of working from home and the office in order to get yourself into a normal routine?
 You need to make sure you balance this properly to avoid burnouts.
 A burnout can send you back in the wrong direction.

 Mental health sick days need to be accompanied by long-term treatment.
 Treatment such as therapy can help to solve the problem you have.
 Having time off with depression can have a negative effect on you because returning to work can become even more daunting.
 By trying your hardest to get back into a routine and spending time with friends and family as normal you are avoiding backsliding and avoidance.

 If your mental health is getting to the point where you are finding it difficult to function; it is advised that you speak to your employer or HR personnel to update them with your condition.
 By keeping them in the loop, they will have a better understanding of if you will need more time off.
 Asking for help is not a sign of weakness when it comes to mental health; the main goal is getting yourself better so do anything you can to help yourself get there.

-Mental Health First Aid is an ideal training course to educate those in the workplace on supporting those who may find it difficult to take a sick day due to mental health.
+Mental Health First Aid is an ideal training course to educate those in the workplace how to support those who may find it difficult to take a sick day due to mental health.
 Find out more about the training course here.